 With the bevy of furniture materials available in today’s marketplace, it can be difficult to determine what matters, what doesn’t, and what makes the most sense for you.
-From plywood to plastic to particleboard to MDF, each option comes with pros and cons.
+From plywood to particle board to MDF (Medium Density Fiberboard), each option comes with pros and cons.
 We’ve rounded up a few reasons to consider choosing plywood as a long-term investment, particularly when it comes to choosing furniture for children.

-Plywood is stronger than MDF and particleboard.
+Plywood, MDF, and particleboard are all engineered woods, but of the three plywood is by far the strongest.
+This is a result of the different processes used when engineering the woods.
 Plywood is a "sandwich" of thin sliced layers of solid wood.
-These 13 thin layers are glued together into a panel, alternating the direction of the wood grain so it is stable in all directions.
+These thirteen thin layers are glued together into a panel, alternating the direction of the wood grain so it is stable in all directions.
 This not only means that it’s better suited to the rigors of children’s furniture use than MDF or particleboard, it also means that it’s more flexible when it comes to configuration and architecture.
-Plywood is used in construction, making it suitable for more elaborate furniture creations.
+Plywood is also used in construction of homes, making it suitable for more elaborate furniture creations.